 7. Get testy.
 In order to test your app on a real iPhone and iPod touch, you must code-sign your app.
 These certificates are obtained from the same iPhone Program Portal that you used in Step 6.
 Getting your app to successfully code-sign and load on a real device can be difficult.
 Here are four tips to guarantee your app will run on a test device:

 - While Apple assures us that this type of “direct” coding is unnecessary, I found that it is almost always necessary: rather than rely on your bundle ID from the info.plist, insert your actual app ID from the iPhone Program Portal into the bundle ID field of the info.plist.

-Once you have a successfully compiled app bundle (note: the icon for this bundle might have a white international “no” symbol — the circle with a slash through it), send it AND the appropriate Provisioning Profile to your tester(s).
+Once you have a successfully compiled app bundle (the icon for this bundle might have a white international “no” symbol—the circle with a slash through it), send it and the appropriate Provisioning Profile to your tester(s).